 - Unprocessed lupins, nuts or seeds (gastric obstruction)

 Rabbit diets should include:

-Fresh vegies and leafy greens, no more than 1 cup (200gm) daily.
+Fresh vegies and leafy greens should be no more than 1/4 cup daily.
 A common mistake is to think this is the ‘healthy’ part of their diet, but if we look at wild rabbits they do not usually have access to many vegetables as a food source.
 It is better to regard this as a ‘treat’ or ‘junk food’.

 By limiting the veges and greens, your rabbit will stay hungry to eat enough hay to keep them healthy.
 Just like not giving kids treats around mealtimes!

 Let us say this as plainly as possible.
 It is perfectly fine for your rabbit to have no pellets at all.
 If you must, a fortified high fibre, low grain pellet such as ‘Oxbow’ is far better than supermarket options.
 Feeding rabbits one tablespoon of pellets per day is recommended.

 Many rabbit groups instead recommend Hygain Zero pellets as a low starch and low sugar option.
 Don’t be put off by the horse on the label; horses and rabbits share a very similar gut prone to similar problems.
 This might be a better choice if you need to feed more pellets to rabbits that cannot or will not consume enough hay.

 Items To Chew